 Cultural relations are also close.
 The Goethe Institute has a branch in Lima, and two other German-Peruvian cultural institutes are located in Arequipa and Cusco.
 Apart from the Alexander von Humboldt School (an International School with approximately 1,600 students), three further schools in Lima are supported by the Federal Foreign Office on account of their German teaching.
 A school in Chosica (near Lima) and one in Arequipa also receive similar support.
 In all, 12 Peruvian schools participate in the Schools – Partners for the Future initiative (PASCH), which is designed to arouse young people’s lasting interest in present-day Germany and in the German language.
 It is also thanks to this initiative that there are now some 15,000 people learning German in Peru.

 Another priority area of cultural cooperation is scientific and academic exchange.
 In 2012, there were 156 Peruvians studying in Germany on German Academic Exchange Service (DAAD) scholarships.
 Conversely, the DAAD provided support to 175 Germans studying in Peru.
 A DAAD academic teacher has been working at the Pontificia Universidad Católica del Perú inLima since August 2011.
-During the Federal Foreign Minister’s visit to Peru in February 2012, a scholarship agreement was concluded between the DAAD and three other Peruvian universities that will enable as many as 100 Peruvian academics and students to pursue research or study at German universities.
+During the Federal Foreign Minister’s visit to Peru in February 2012, a scholarship agreement was concluded between the DAAD and three other Peruvian universities that enables as many as 100 Peruvian academics and students to pursue research or study at German universities.
 During President Humala’s visit to Berlin in June 2012, four declarations on academic cooperation were signed.
-On 11 April 2013, the DAAD and the Peruvian Ministry of Education also signed the so-called ALEPRONA agreement, which in its initial phase provides for the annual award of up to 100 excellence scholarships to Peruvian university graduates to enable them to pursue postgraduate studies (master’s and PhD programmes) in Germany.
+In April 2013, the DAAD and the Peruvian Ministry of Education also signed the so-called ALEPRONA agreement, which in its initial phase provides for the annual award of up to 100 excellence scholarships to Peruvian university graduates enabling them to pursue postgraduate studies (master’s and PhD programmes) in Germany.

 The German Research Foundation has funded four Peru-related projects and the Alexander von Humboldt Foundation is providing funding to a Peruvian scientist.